 God bless you, England, on this glorious Year of Our Lord, 1145.

 Don't cross the Templars.
 Everybody knows that.
-But Will Scarlet, back from the crusades, hopped up on khat and cider, did.
+But Will Scarlett, back from the crusades, hopped up on khat and cider, did.
 Stabbed thrice in the belly but somehow still alive, he's heading home to Nottingham.

 And things are not right in Nottingham.